nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Loading data

-The following sequence diagram shows how the data file is loaded.
+The following diagram shows the sequence diagram illustrating how the data file is loaded.
 Typically, this is only run once when the program first launches.

 ![StorageLoadSequenceDiagram](img/StorageLoadSequenceDiagram.png)